 4. Eakin Press

 An independent self-publishing firm, Greenleaf Book Group has a pretty impressive record with 35 titles making it to the New York Times and Wall Street Journal bestseller lists including books like Fearless Leadership, The Aging Myth and Rescue America.
 Started in 1997, this publisher is present at every aspect of the journey from editing, proofreading, design, layout to printing, marketing and distribution.
 In this changing world of publishing, you need to have a partner who is aware and adapting to the technology.
 First time writers can fill this submission form to know more details.
+Note that the Greenleaf Book Group is a self-publishing company and you may need to pay a small fee depending on the services you choose to avail.

 Formed in 1984, Antarctic Press is a comic book publisher.
 Working out of San Antonio, they have produced 1500 titles with almost 5 million copies sold.
 Witty, satirical, unique and high quality comics are their trademarks.
 They have different and specific guidelines for illustrators and authors so keep that in mind before submitting.
 If you can only write, they suggest you team up with an inker or artist.
 It is profitable if you can ink, illustrate and draw as well; otherwise the royalty gets divided between the team.
 Read the complete submission guidelines on this page.